What Do You Think Attracts Top Sales Performers to a Role?

 Recycling the last job posting back out into the market is unproductive.
 Your future new hire and your business deserve better.
 Think of your job posting as a marketing piece for your company.

-The job posting is an opportunity for your company to find not just qualified candidates, but candidates whose heart aligns with your mission, and whose passion to do the work you need to be done will shine through!
+The job posting is an opportunity for your company to find qualified candidates and candidates whose heart aligns with your mission and whose passion for doing the work you need will shine through!

 To learn more about the steps in the process, check out this slide deck.